maelfabien/maelfabien.github.io/_pages/bgd.md

 ![image](https://maelfabien.github.io/assets/images/aws_head.png)

 [Understanding Computer Components](https://maelfabien.github.io/bigdata/comp_components) : In order to fully understand the cloud concepts, I wrote a quick article on the main components of computers.

+[useful Bash commands](https://maelfabien.github.io/bigdata/Terminal) : A quick recap of useful Bash commands to interact with your Terminal.

 [Cloud Concepts](https://maelfabien.github.io/bigdata/cloud_concept/) : What is Cloud Computing ?
 What are the main concepts behind it ?
 This article is part of the AWS Cloud Practioner certification.